 It is an illness on the order of systemic cancer, yet everyone’s feverish symptoms are taken for the best of good health.
 Should the fever slack, as it did in 2007-2010, it is taken as a sign of imminent disaster.
 The return of febrility is celebrated.
 It is madness.

-I’ve made no attempt to make this introduction even-handed, because I don’t think any aspect of the cycle of consumerism is defensible.
-It is a socioeconomic cancer, and it’s eating away the lives of most individuals on Earth.
-If you’ve read the above material and aren’t starting to agree, you might want to jump back and reread it more carefully.
+I’ve made no attempt to make this introduction even-handed by finding good things to say about consumerism and fostered consumption; I don’t think any aspect of the cycle of consumerism is defensible.
+It’s a socioeconomic cancer, and it’s eating away our lives and future.
+If you’ve read this far and aren’t starting to agree, you might want to jump back and reread the above.

-Or perhaps you’ve read along until now and your reaction is a shrug—“So what?
-I don’t see anything so bad here!”
+Or perhaps you’ve read along until now and your reaction is a shrug—“So what?”

-I'll put it in unvarnished form: If you see benefits from consumerism, or think it’s benign or doesn’t affect you, you’re wrong.
-That’s your lifetime of powerful conditioning talking, along with the usual mental inertia and resistance to unwanted change.
+If you see consumerism as beneficial, or benign, or believe it doesn’t affect you, you are wrong.
+Assuming you don’t collect your paycheck from some branch of the marketing industry and are thus voting your own livelihood, the error comes from giving heed to a lifetime of powerful conditioning, along with the usual mental inertia and resistance to uncomfortable change.
 To think this way is to be at the denial stage.
 Unless you can move past it, you can be no part of the solution; you can be only among the casualties.
 That’s not meant, by the way, as anything but the most welcoming challenge.
 We’re all prone to disbelieving or wishing away unpleasant truths and doing all we can to justify our current beliefs.
-You’ve read this far; stay the course a little longer and try to keep a genuinely open mind.
+You’ve read this far; I sincerely hope you’ll stay with me now and try to keep an open mind.